dfinity/motoko/design/OrthogonalPersistence.md

 * Thereafter: Dynamic heap space.
 Fix start address at 5MB.

 ### Compact Pointers
 By aligning objects to 16 bytes, object addresses have the lowest 4 bits zero.
-One bit is spent for pointer skewing (tagging), such that 3 free bits can be used to extend the addressable space by factor of 2**3 = 8, resulting in 32GB.
+One bit is spent for pointer tagging (skewing), such that 3 free bits can be used to extend the addressable space by factor of `2**3 = 8`, resulting in 32GB.

-A 64-bit pointer `x < 64GB` is hence encoded as a compact pointer `x >> 3 - 1` of 32-bit width.
+A 64-bit address `a` in the range of 32GB is encoded as a compact pointer `a >> 3 - 1` of 32-bit width.
-The compact pointer `y` is again decoded to a 64-bit address `(y + 1) << 3`.
+The compact pointer `p` is again decoded to a 64-bit address `(p + 1) << 3`.

 The alignment to 16 bytes increases internal fragmentation (potential padding inside the object).
 However, the internal fragmentation overhead is expected to  less than generally extending the word size to 64-bit.
 Without alignment, the minimum object size is 12 bytes (except for the `Null` singleton that fits into 8 bytes).

-TODO: Memory overhead is to be measured.

 ### Persistent Metadata
 The persistent metadata describes all anchor information for the program to resume after an upgrade.